The worst foods for gut health and how they disrupt your entire system

 Ultra-processed foods and emulsifiers

 Ultra-processed foods act as some of the worst foods for gut health due to their content of emulsifiers—additives used to improve texture and extend shelf life.
-Common agents like polysorbate-80 and carboxymethylcellulose have been shown in animal models to erode the mucus layer that lines the intestine.[4]
-This mucus layer is the demilitarized zone between your gut bacteria and your intestinal cells; when it thins, bacteria come into direct contact with the epithelium, triggering an immune response and inflammation.
+A 2015 Nature mouse study reported that common emulsifiers like polysorbate-80 and carboxymethylcellulose could alter the gut microbiota and erode the mucus layer that lines the intestine, promoting inflammatory changes.[4]
+This mucus layer is the demilitarized zone between your gut bacteria and your intestinal cells; when it thins, bacteria come into closer contact with the epithelium, triggering immune activation and inflammation.

 Fried foods and unhealthy fats

 Diets high in saturated fats from fried foods and low-quality meats stimulate the production of bile acids that are rich in sulfur.
-While bile is necessary for digestion, an excess of these specific bile acids promotes the growth of sulfite-reducing bacteria like Bilophila wadsworthia.[5]
+While bile is necessary for digestion, an excess of these specific bile acids promotes the growth of sulfite-reducing bacteria like Bilophila wadsworthia in animal models.[5]
 High levels of these bacteria are associated with inflammation of the gut lining.
-Furthermore, the trans fats often found in fried foods directly increase systemic inflammatory markers like C-reactive protein (CRP).

 Alcohol and permeability

 Alcohol is a direct irritant to the gastrointestinal tract.
 Chronic or heavy consumption disrupts the tight junctions—protein structures that seal the space between intestinal cells.
-When these junctions loosen, a condition often called “leaky gut” (intestinal permeability) occurs.
-This allows lipopolysaccharides (LPS)—toxins from bacterial cell walls—to enter the bloodstream, which the liver must then filter out, causing systemic stress.[6]
+When these junctions loosen, a condition often called “leaky gut” (intestinal permeability) can occur.
+This allows lipopolysaccharides (LPS)—molecules from bacterial cell walls—to enter the bloodstream, which the liver must then clear, contributing to systemic stress.[6]

 Conditions linked to it